input-output-hk/plutus-pioneer-program/docs/week8.rst

 For the return type, we are using the writer monad type with the *Last* type.
 The ideas is that once the token sale has been setup, it will get written here so that other contracts are able to discover it.
 In addition, we return the created token sale.

+To begin, we lookup the seller's public key hash.
+We then need to get hold of the NFT.
+So, we determine if we need to mint the NFT, and, if we do, we mint it, otherwise we just use the one that was passed into the function.

 .. code:: haskell

   startTS :: HasBlockchainActions s => Maybe CurrencySymbol -> AssetClass -> Contract (Last TokenSale) s Text TokenSale